PowerlineApp/powerline-mobile/plugins/phonegap-plugin-push/docs/INSTALLATION.md

 You will need to ensure that you have installed the following items through the Android SDK Manager:

 - Android Support Library version 23 or greater
-- Android Support Repository version 20 or greater
+- Local Maven repository for Support Libraries (formerly Android Support Repository) version 20 or greater
 - Google Play Services version 27 or greater
 - Google Repository version 22 or greater